Kriz-hub/Holiday-Dialysis/README.md

 * On mobile devices it wil appear below each other.

 #### Section3
 * In desktop-devices section 3 appears as 3 column area.
-On the left side there's Google Map Iframe, the middle a form, and to the right a picture with adress.
+On the left side there's Google Map Iframe, the middle a form column, and to the right a picture column with adress.
 * On tablet devices it breaks into a googlemap area with underneath a form and picture with adress on the left and right side.
 It is made possible by using a nested bootstrap Col element.
 * On a mobile device everything appears below each other.

 #### Shadow, hover and transition effect after hover
 To give this webpage a finishing feel, I have put a shadow effect on the images, carousels and google map.
 Then I added a transition effect after hovering as well, but only for laptop en desktop devices because it appears not really to be that cool for a small device.
 I discovered that the hovering of the fading carousel didn't work.
 The reason must have been it's relative position, because of the title "Holiday Dialysis" absolute position in it.
 I saw it wasn't really necessary for the title's position, so I removed the "relative position line".
-The title kept on the same place because the body itself is also relative.
+The title kept on the same place because the body itself is also relative, so that change worked succesfully also with a good hovering now

 Also all titles have also some transition on it.
 For alle devices icons and navigation have a hovering effect.